zama-ai/tfhe-rs/tfhe/docs/how_to/rayon_crate.md

-# Making rayon and tfhe-rs work together
+# Making Rayon And TFHE-RS Work Together

-[rayon](https://crates.io/crates/rayon) is a popular create to easily write multi-threaded code in Rust.
+[rayon](https://crates.io/crates/rayon) is a popular crate to easily write multi-threaded code in Rust.

-It is possible to use rayon to write multi-threaded tfhe-rs code.
-However due to internal details of `rayon` and `tfhe-rs`, there is some special setup that needs to be done.
+It is possible to use rayon to write multi-threaded TFHE-rs code.
+However due to internal details of `rayon` and `TFHE-rs`, there is some special setup that needs to be done.

 ## Single Client Application

-### The problem
+### The Problem

 The high level api requires to call `set_server_key` on each thread where computations needs to be done.
-So a first attempt at using rayon with tfhe-rs might look like this:
+So a first attempt at using rayon with `TFHE-rs` might look like this:

 ```rust
 use rayon::prelude::*;